jschrier/blog/_posts/2023-05-20-Autodidact-guide-to-electronic-music.md

 - Closely related: The [VultDSP](https://www.vult-dsp.com/vult-language) language (supported on the PicoADK)

 - The [Digital Signal Processing Primer](https://amzn.to/4dIAbNF) has been languishing in my cart for a few years, as has [Hamming's Digital Filters](https://amzn.to/4gZ7ejx) book.

+# Ableton Live

+If you can't beat 'em, join 'em.
+[Notes]({{ site.baseurl }}{% post_url 2025-01-27-Intro-to-EDM-101 }) There's nothing really text-based about this, but under the hood the projects are just XML files which you can parse if you like.